-To expedite the commercialization and monetization of the battery technology, the company may consider investment or acquire other battery companies, sell all or part of the plate technology business unit, and / or merge the business unit with another company.
+The Company continues to advance its bipolar plate technology for the battery industry.
+A core component of the bipolar plate is the ElectriPlast pellet that enables the conductivity and moldability of the proprietary bipolar plate using a nonmetal plate.
+The Company is presently in discussions with several prospective investment partners in the US, UK and Asia regarding the sale of the battery plate technology and global manufacturing rights.
+Under the present discussions, the Company retains all rights to the ElectriPlast pellet and the prospective buyer of the bipolar technology is required to purchase pellets exclusively from the Company.
 The first prototype battery utilizing the ElectriPlast bipolar technology was produced in 2015.
-The battery was produced with the assistance of Advanced Battery Concepts.
+The battery was produced with the assistance of Advanced Battery Concepts ("ABC").
 Based on the initial prototype and a series of discussion during the quarter, the Company announced on April 26, 2016 a Joint Technology Assessment Program with Advanced Battery Concepts, an industry leader in large format bi-polar battery design and manufacture.
+The Company continues its technical partnership with ABC and it remains a potential partner in commercializing the bipolar technology.